theonlytechnohead/adar/README.md

 #### For Windows systems, either:
 - enable `Windows Projected File System` in `Turn Windows features on or off`
 ***OR***
-- in an elevated Powershell prompt (Run As Administrator...)
+- in an elevated Powershell prompt (Run as Administrator)
 ```powershell
 >>> Enable-WindowsOptionalFeature -Online -FeatureName Client-ProjFS -NoRestart
 ```